 The fetal head is engaged when the largest transverse diameter of the head (the biparietal diameter) has passed through the pelvic inlet.
 When the fetal head is engaged, 2/5 or less of the head is palpable above the pelvic brim.

 Engagement usually starts before the onset of labour.
-Initially 5/5 of the head is palpable above the pelvic brim.
+Initially 5/5 of the head is palpable above the pelvic brim, but when engagement has been completed, the head is no longer palpable on abdominal examination.
 Engagement of the head cannot be determined on vaginal examination.